avichalcs/Real_Time_Face_Expression_Detection/README.md

 # Real_Time_Face_Expression_Detection
 ## OverView
-It is a face expression detectection model that can be used to identify a person's real time emotion.
+It is a face expression detection model that can be used to identify a person's real time emotion.
 The model can identify 7 kinds of emotion.<br/>
 1.Sad<br/>
 2.Angry<br/>